How to Prepare | What to Expect On Arrival | What to Expect After | For More Information

-A 24-Hour pH Study is performed to evaluate the amount of stomach acid washing up into the esophagus over the course of a 24-hour period.
-Your physician may recommend this study if you have heartburn or other stomach problems, or as a pre-operative test before acid reflux surgery.
+A 24-Hour Esophageal pH Study is performed to evaluate the amount of stomach acid washing up into the esophagus over the course of a 24-hour period.
+Your physician may recommend this stomach acid test if you have heartburn or other stomach problems, or as a pre-operative test before acid reflux surgery.

-Occasionally, the test is suggested for patients with atypical reflux symptoms (zero to very little to heartburn) to diagnose the cause of pulmonary problems such as asthma or chronic coughing or throat complaints such as hoarseness and laryngitis.
+Occasionally, esophageal pH monitoring is suggested for patients with atypical reflux symptoms (zero to very little to heartburn) to diagnose the cause of pulmonary problems such as asthma or chronic coughing or throat complaints such as hoarseness and laryngitis.
 The test helps to determine if acid reflux is a potential contributor to these conditions.

 This test often immediately follows esophageal manometry.

-How to prepare for the 24-Hour pH Study
+How to prepare for the 24-Hour Esophageal pH Monitoring

 7 days prior to the test: